 Resource Allocation of Operating System

-When multiple jobs running concurrently, resources must need to be allocated to each of them.
-Resources can be CPU cycles, main memory storage, file storage and I/O devices.
-CPU scheduling routines are used here to establish how best the CPU can be used.
+When multiple jobs are running concurrently, allocating resources to each is necessary.
+These resources may include CPU cycles, main memory storage, file storage, and I/O devices.
+CPU scheduling routines are employed to determine the best use of the CPU.

 Error Detection